7000 Provider Investigations (PI) Community

 7420 Priority 2

-The intake specialist assesses a PI Community intake as a P2 when the client is alleged to have been subjected to abuse, neglect, or exploitation by act or failure to act that caused, or may have caused, non-serious physical injury, or emotional harm.
+The intake specialist assesses a PI Community intake as a Priority 2 (P2) when it is alleged the client has been subject to abuse, neglect, or exploitation by act or failure to act that caused, or may have caused, a non-serious physical injury or emotional harm.

 See: